umbraco/UmbracoDocs/Add-ons/UmbracoCourier/CommonIssues.md

 *Caused by* Courier not able to find a data types assembly or .cs class file which contains the Interface used by the data type

-*How to spot* Courier returns "cannot package GUID from datatypes provider"
+*How to spot* Courier returns "cannot package GUID from data types provider"

-*Solution* Make sure you have all your datatype dependencies in place, usually its ucomponents and similar projects that are missing dlls, also, if you don't use a datatype, delete it from your site, so you don't accidently transfer a broken datatype.
+*Solution* Make sure you have all your data type dependencies in place, usually its ucomponents and similar projects that are missing dlls, also, if you don't use a data type, delete it from your site, so you don't accidently transfer a broken data type.
 Make sure to clear courier cache and restart application.

 ### Courier cannot package items on V4